-To help you and your family care for the earth, we want to give you a few of our best ideas to make recycling fun for your kids.
+We want to give you a few of our best ideas to make recycling fun for your kids.
 Here we go!

 Recycling For Kids: Teach Them Your Ways

 It’s hard for your kids to get excited about something like recycling if they don’t understand why they’re doing it.
-So, the first step in getting children involved in recycling and caring for the earth is teaching them!
+So, the first step in getting children involved in recycling and caring for the environment is teaching them!